printers-for-people/catboat/docs/G-Codes.md

 Provides a summary of an object in the file.

-With no parameters provided, this will list the defined objects known to Klipper.
+With no parameters provided, this will list the defined objects known to Kalico.
 Returns a list of strings, unless the `JSON` parameter is given, when it will return object details in json format.

 When the `NAME` parameter is included, this defines an object to be excluded.